 - 1 lb. raw tuna, cut into ½-inch cubes

 - 1 tbsp. extra-virgin olive oil

-- 1 green bell pepper, chopped
+- 1 green bell pepper, coarsely chopped

-- 1 yellow onion, chopped
+- 1 yellow onion, coarsely chopped

-- 1 garlic clove, minced
+- 1 garlic clove, finely chopped

-- 1 tsp. pimentón or smoked paprika
+- 1 tsp. pimentón (smoked paprika)

-- Chopped Italian parsley leaves, for garnish
+- Coarsely chopped Italian parsley leaves, for garnish